smithclay/otlp2parquet/README.md

 > Put your observability data in cost-effective cloud object storage, servers optional.

-`otlp2parquet` ingests OpenTelemetry logs, metrics, and traces and stores them in object storage as regular parquet files (with or without Apache Iceberg).
+`otlp2parquet` ingests OpenTelemetry logs, metrics, and traces and stores them in object storage as parquet files, optionally with Apache Iceberg support.
 It runs natively in serverless runtimes like AWS Lambda and Cloudflare Workers.
 With [some optimization](#notes-on-batch-sizes) and using a duckdb client, this is likely one of the cheapest ways to store and query structured observability data in the cloud with long-term retention.

 While functional, the project is experimental as the [API and schema are evolving](#parquet-schema-for-logs-metrics-and-traces).
 It is _not_ a telemetry pipeline: in production scenarios, it would be paired with [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), [Vector](https://vector.dev/), Cribl, or similar to perform transformations, routing, and batching.